byt3bl33d3r/MITMf/README.md

 Framework for Man-In-The-Middle attacks

 **This project is no longer being updated.
-MITMf was written to address the need, at the time, of modern tool for performing Man-In-The-Middle attacks.
+MITMf was written to address the need, at the time, of a modern tool for performing Man-In-The-Middle attacks.
 Since then many other tools have been created to fill this space, you should probably be using [Bettercap](https://github.com/bettercap/bettercap) as it is far more feature complete and better maintained.**

 Quick tutorials, examples and developer updates at: https://byt3bl33d3r.github.io